NextronSystems/thor-manual/usage/other-topics.rst

    ...SNIP...
    Info License file found LICENSE: portal.nextron-systems.com OWNER: Jane Doe TYPE: Server STARTS: 2023/03/10 EXPIRES: 2023/09/29 SCANNER: THOR VALID: true REASON:

-The retrieved license will be placed in the program folder of THOR, so you can run THOR the next time without all the extra flags.
+The retrieved license is placed in THOR's program folder so that you can run THOR next time without the extra flags.
+The file name is ``<hostname>.lic``.
+Rerunning the command does not issue a new license;
-The name of the license is ``<hostname>.lic``.
-Rerunning the command will not issue a new license, but rather download the already valid license again from the portal.
+it downloads the already valid license again from the portal.

 .. attention::
   If no valid license is found, a new one will be issued.
 This can be